LearningNerd/100daysofcode/README.md

 ### Day 49: 2018-07-09

 **Finished:**

-*randomly generated* BSTs of a given height and/or number of values
+  - Wrote a function that creates *randomly generated* BSTs with a given number of values in a given range.
+(Only numeric data for now.)
+  - Wrote a broken function that generates a random BST and draws it on the fly.
+(But it's not drawing every node!
+Some of the coordinates are negative values so they aren't visible on the canvas.
+Clearly the coordinate generation is broken.)

 **Tree Visualization -- Next challenges/questions:**

+  - Fix my random BST drawing function!
+Combining my [**generateRandomBST function**](https://gist.github.com/LearningNerd/daa5a94953627d93a20ea8d540c66918#file-generaterandombst-js) with my [**generateRandomTreeWithCoords function**](https://gist.github.com/LearningNerd/2526ee9c477977ffcf1d65db05089be5#file-generaterandomtreewithcoords-js)).

   - And then: Generate coordinates and/or draw nodes on the fly while generating a BST.
-(Reuse my [**generateRandomTreeWithCoords function**](https://gist.github.com/LearningNerd/2526ee9c477977ffcf1d65db05089be5#file-generaterandomtreewithcoords-js))
+(Reuse my

   - At some point: Write a *recursive* algorithm for breadth- and depth-first search